Gemstones Colour Guide

 Amethyst is a purple variety of quartz.
 Its name is derived from the Greek a (not) and methustos (intoxicated), stemming from the ancient belief that the gem protected its owner from drunkenness.
 A related myth has it that drinking vessels made of amethyst allowed shrewd negotiators to pretend to be drinking wine while their opponents became weakened by alcohol.
 Amethyst is associated with the astrological signs Pisces and Aries.

 White zircon, which is actually colourless, looks more like a diamond than any other natural colourless stone because of its brilliance and dispersion (light refraction).
-White zircon, like all colourless natural gemstones, including diamond, is considered the birthstone for April.
+Like all colourless natural gemstones, including diamond, is considered the birthstone for April.
 Zircon can also be found in yellow, red, brown and green colours.

 Emerald is a variety of the mineral beryl and, at its best, is an intense, bright green.
 It is the traditional gemstone for the astrological signs of Taurus and Cancer.
 Although most emeralds are highly included, their beauty and rarity (in the top colour ranges) make them highly prized and valuable.
 Top quality emeralds can be more valuable than diamonds.